llvm/llvm-project/llvm/docs/LangRef.rst

 sNaN for qNaN vs sNaN.
 With the recent libc versions, libc follows IEEE754-2008:
 NUM vs sNaN -> qNaN; NUM vs qNaN -> NUM; qNaN vs sNaN -> qNaN; sNaN vs sNaN -> qNaN.

+Note that that arithmetic on an sNaN doesn't consistently produce a qNaN, so arithmetic feeding into a minnum can produce inconsistent results.
+Such as `fmin(sNaN+0.0, 1.0)` can produce qNaN or 1.0 depending on whether `+0.0`
+is optimized out.

 If either operand is a qNaN, returns the other non-NaN operand.
 Returns NaN only if both operands are NaN or either operand is sNaN.
 If the operands compare equal, returns either one of the operands.